foutoucour/les-paul-classics/docs/blog/posts/2007-les-paul-classic-custom.md

 # The Classic Customs
 ![Image title](https://dummyimage.com/1200x500/)

-In 2007, **Gibson**, along the [Les Paul Classic Antique](./2007-les-paul-classic-antique.md), released the fist version of the Les Paul Classic Custom.
+In 2007, **Gibson**, along with the [Les Paul Classic Antique](./2007-les-paul-classic-antique.md), released the first version of the Les Paul Classic Custom.
 The guitar was a mix of the Les Paul Custom and the Les Paul Classic, with a mahogany body and neck, a maple top, and a rosewood fingerboard.
 <!-- more -->

-Additionally, in 2007, the Les Paul Classic Antique was also part of the [Guitar Of The Week](blog/category/guitar-of-the-week---gotw/) series.
+In 2007, the Les Paul Classic Antique was also part of the [Guitar Of The Week](blog/category/guitar-of-the-week---gotw/) series.
-Followed, then by several additional runs in 2011 to 2012, then in 2014, with different specs.
+Followed by several additional runs from 2011 to 2012 and then in 2014, with different specs.
 No classic custom was produced after 2014.

-The Classic Custom shares the same distinct features than her sister, the [crown inlay on the headstock](2007-les-paul-classic-antique.md#a-royal-headstock), the [aged binding](2007-les-paul-classic-antique.md#aged-bindings).
+The Classic Custom shares the same distinct features as her sister: the [crown inlay on the headstock](2007-les-paul-classic-antique.md#a-royal-headstock) and the [aged binding](2007-les-paul-classic-antique.md#aged-bindings).

-All the Classic Custom have a common attribute.
+All the Classic Customs have a common attribute.
-They all are close to a model produced by the Gibson Les Paul Shop.
+They are all close to a model the Gibson Les Paul Custom Shop produced.
-Many of them mimics the fantastic Black Beauty, with an ebony finish.
+Many of them mimic the fantastic Black Beauty with an ebony finish.
-That's a reason why they wear a multi binding.
+That's the reason why they wear multi-binding clothes.
 It's a tribute to the original Black Beauty.

 <figure markdown="span">